Correlations of multiplicative functions in function fields: Introduction and Results

 Precisely, $\chi_1$ is any character modulo $Q$ that minimizes the map

 \end{thm}

-Next, we turn to our result on two-point correlations of multiplicative functions in function fields, which is the analogue of Tao's groundbreaking work in \cite{tao}.
-Tao's result states that if $f_1,f_2:\mathbb{N}\to \mathbb{U}$ are multiplicative functions such that one of $f_1$ and $f_2$, say $f_1$, satisfies the non-pretentiousness assumption
+Next, we turn to our result on two-point correlations of multiplicative functions in function fields, with the objective of analogizing Tao's groundbreaking work in~\cite{tao}.
+Tao's result states that if $f_1,f_2\colon \mathbb{N}\to \mathbb{U}$ are multiplicative functions such that at least one of $f_1$ and $f_2$, say $f_1$, satisfies the non-pretentiousness assumption

 for any fixed Dirichlet character $\chi$, then we have

 for any fixed $h\neq 0$.
 The analogue of the logarithmic weight $n\mapsto 1/n$ in function fields is $G\mapsto q^{-\deg{G}}$.